glouppe/info8010-deep-learning/lecture2.md

 # Perceptron

-The perceptron (Rosenblatt, 1957) is very similar, except that the inputs are real:
+The perceptron (Rosenblatt, 1957)
 $$f(\mathbf{x}) = \begin{cases}
    1 &\text{if } \sum_i w_i x_i + b \geq 0  \\\\
    0 &\text{otherwise}
 \end{cases}$$
+is very similar, except that the inputs are real.

 This model was originally motivated by biology, with $w_i$ being synaptic weights and $x_i$ and $f$ firing rates.
 .center.width-65[![](figures/lec2/perceptron.jpg)]